JohnAlbin/sassy-test/README.md

 Example project's root directory:
 ```
-|   # You can put your module's Sass files anywhere,
+|   # You can put your module's Sass files anywhere.
-|   # we use "sass" as an example.
+|   # We use "sass" as an example.
 ├─┬ sass/
 │ └── _mymodule.scss
 │   # Mocha prefers your tests to live in a "test" folder.